Semantics-Empowered Communication: A Tutorial-cum-Survey: Semantic Information Theory

-where $Z(x, \beta)=\mathbb{E}_{\tilde{x}} \left[ \exp \left( -\beta \sum_{y} \textrm{KL}(p(y|x) || p(y|\tilde{x}) \right) \right]$ is the normalized function, and KL denotes the Kullback–Leibler divergence.
-Actually, \eqref{equ:IB_Optimize} implies the means to combine semantic metrics with the theoretical output.
-By defining proper distortion metrics, rate-distortion and IB-based loss can be mathematically converted to mean squared error (MSE) and cross-entropy (CE) loss and implemented with or without extra classifiers that model $p(y|x)$ \cite{liu2022task,xie2021deep}.
+where $Z(s,\beta )=\sum\nolimits_x {p(x)\exp ( - \beta \textrm{KL}[p(\hat s|s)||p(\hat s|x)])}$ is the normalized function, and $\textrm{KL}$ denotes the Kullback–Leibler divergence.
+Actually, \eqref{equ:IB_Optimize} implies the means to combine semantic similarity metrics with the theoretical output.
+With the tunable parameter $\beta$, one can explore the tradeoff between the preserved semantic information and data compression at different resolutions.
+Hence, by defining proper distortion metrics, rate-distortion and IB-based loss can be mathematically converted to mean squared error (MSE) and cross-entropy (CE) loss and implemented with or without extra classifiers that model $p(\hat s|s)$ \cite{liu2022task,xie2021deep}.